codefresh-io/docs.codefresh.io/_docs/new-helm/install-helm-chart-using-codefresh-pipeline.md

 Name|Required|Description
 ---|---|---
-KUBE_CONTEXT|required|Kubernetes context to use (the name of the cluster as configured in Codefresh) CHART_NAME|required|Helm chart name to release (path to chart folder, or name of packaged chart) RELEASE_NAME|required|Helm release name NAMESPACE|required|target Kubernetes namespace TILLER_NAMESPACE|required|Kubernetes namespace where tiller is at
+KUBE_CONTEXT|required|Kubernetes context to use (the name of the cluster as configured in Codefresh) CHART_NAME|required|Helm chart name to install (path to chart folder, or name of packaged chart) RELEASE_NAME|required|Helm release name NAMESPACE|required|target Kubernetes namespace TILLER_NAMESPACE|required|Kubernetes namespace where tiller is at